 In 2009 I undertook the One Year Course in Psychotherapy at Spectrum Therapy, London.
 This led me to join Spectrum’s experiential training.
 I gained a Postgraduate Certificate in Psychotherapy in 2012 and completed the Spectrum Certificate in Counselling and Psychotherapy in 2014.
 I am a member of the British Association of Counsellors and Psychotherapists (BACP) and I carry professional indemnity.

-In addition to working with adults I have significant experience of working with young people (>16yrs) through a placement in Further Education and have trained to work with adult survivors of childhood sexual abuse and carried out voluntary work in this field for a charity in Wales.
+In addition to working with adults I have significant experience of working with young people (>16yrs) through a placement in Further Education.
+I have also trained to work with adult survivors of childhood sexual abuse and carried out voluntary work in this field for a charity in Wales.

 Areas of counselling I deal with